qaisjp/comm2-report/chapters/99/50-evaluation.md

 MTA Hub has improved accessibility and achieves this by using `aria-*` attributes wherever necessary.
 The existing system does not take into account accessibility at all.

+# Performance

+MTA Hub outperforms the existing system in all aspects.

+Due to the use of a more efficient database schema, supported by the proper use of table indexing and other advanced features offered by PostgreSQL, most SQL queries have sped up compared to a local PHP instance of the existing system.

+The use of a statically compiled binary in our API, compared to the interpreted nature of PHP, has improved runtime performance.

+TODO: actual numbers, graphs

 # User Testing

-Due to the COVID-19 crisis we have been unable to perform user testing.
+Due to the COVID-19 crisis we were unable to perform valuable in-person user testing.